RiddleHe/TinyTransformer/README.md

 # TinyTransformer

 A transformer language model that predicts the next token given a sequence of characters.
 A character-level GPT.
-For example, given it a mass database of a writer's (say Shakespeare's) writing, it can imitate the style of that writer and creates new writings on the go.
+For example, given it a mass database of a writer's (say Jk Rowling's) writing, it can imitate the style of that writer and creates new writings on the go.

 ## Technologies